 Transportation leaders have traditionally focused on expenditures and how to change their operations to influence cost.
 Considerations like bell time changes, routing assessments, fleet replacements that help minimize total cost of ownership, and software purchases are all proven methods of attacking the cost question.
 However, we all know we will never drive the cost to zero without putting ourselves out of business, so we also need to be aware of how transportation is funded.

-Most transportation leaders have placed much less emphasis on understanding the revenue side of the budget due to its complexity and the sense that there is very little that you, as the transportation leader, can do about it.
-However, by understanding how your revenues are received -- particularly your state funding approach -- you can help design your service to best balance expenditures and revenues.
+By understanding how your revenues are received — particularly your state funding approach — you can help design your service to best balance expenditures and revenues.

 To fully evaluate the impact of changes to transportation, you must understand how your state’s funding approach works and what it is trying to accomplish.
 There are four general types of approaches used to fund transportation.
 They include: